GridTools/gridtools/docs/_sources/getting_started/getting_started.rst.txt

 ===============

 This chapter describes how to use |GT| to solve a (simple) PDE.
-We will use the fourth-order horizontal smoothing filter example from with small modifications to explain the necessary steps to assemble a stencil from scratch.
-We will not go into details in this chapter but refer to latter chapters for more details.
+We will a the fourth-order horizontal smoothing filter example to explain the necessary steps to assemble a stencil from scratch.
+We will not go into details in this chapter but refer to later chapters for more details.

 Our example PDE is given by

 .. math::
    \frac{\partial \phi}{\partial t} =\begin{cases}
-   - \alpha \nabla^4 \phi & z \leq z_\text{max}\\
+   - \alpha \nabla^4 \phi & z \leq z_\text{0}\\
    0 & z > z_0
    \end{cases}